Cyfrin/Updraft/courses/advanced-foundry/3-develop-defi-protocol/12-defi-deposit-and-mint/+page.md

  * @param amountDscToMint: The amount of DecentralizedStableCoin to mint
- * @notice: This function will deposit your collateral and mint DSC in one transaction */ function depositCollateralAndMintDsc(address tokenCollateralAddress, uint256 amountCollateral, uint256 amountDscToMint){
+ * @notice: This function will deposit your collateral and mint DSC in one transaction */ function depositCollateralAndMintDsc(address tokenCollateralAddress, uint256 amountCollateral, uint256 amountDscToMint) external {
     depositCollateral(tokenCollateralAddress, amountCollateral);
     mintDsc(amountDscToMint);
 }